 - Failure to warn: lack of adequate safety instructions or warnings on the product

-Manufacturers, retailers, and other parties may be held liable for producing or selling a defective product that causes injury to a consumer.
+Manufacturers, retailers, and other parties in Chicago may be held liable for producing or selling a defective product that causes a burn injury to a consumer.

 How Can Hale & Monico Help With My Burn Injury?

-You need a personal injury attorney who is specifically experienced with burn injury claims.
+You need a personal injury attorney who is specifically experienced with burn injury claims in Chicago, Illinois.
 As mentioned above, the financial damages caused by these injuries can be extensive.
 Expert witnesses are usually necessary to provide a reasonable forecast of how much money the injury will cost the victim.
-We have a network of these professionals who we rely on for fair assessments of the value of burn injury claims.
+We have a network of these professionals who we rely on for fair assessments of the value of burn injury claims in Chicago.

 Our firm also knows how to make sure all potentially liable defendants are brought into the case.
 There may be multiple parties who bear responsibility for your burn injury and who may be compelled to provide financial compensation.
 We will work to ensure they are held accountable.

 Don’t wait to demand the justice you deserve after a burn injury.
 There may be time deadlines to file your claim, and the earlier you take legal action, the better.
-Trust the experienced personal injury attorneys of Hale & Monico.
+Trust the experienced Chicago burn injury attorneys of Hale & Monico.
 Give us a call today.

 Hale & Monico routinely provides legal services to victims in Chicago who have suffered from burn injuries.